Motorcycle Accident Resources to Win Your Lawsuit

 You should never accept an initial offer from an insurance company after a motorcycle accident.
 Insurance companies offer victims low-ball amounts in the hopes of saving themselves money.
 If you accept the settlement offer, you are giving up your right to pursue further damages and may be left with unpaid bills.

 - Tips for Negotiating with an Insurance Company

 - The Right Way to Reject and Counter a Low Personal Injury Claim Offer

-How much does a Motorcycle Accident Attorney at Law cost?
+How Much Does a Motorcycle Accident Attorney Cost?

 Most personal injury attorneys work on a Contingency Fee basis.
 A contingency fee basis means that clients do not pay them anything unless they receive a settlement from their lawsuit.
 Once the settlement is received, the attorney then takes a percentage of the amount as payment for their services.

 Will I Have to Go to Trial for My Motorcycle Accident Case?

 Most personal injury cases never make it to trial.
 The majority of the time they are settled beforehand once an agreement is reached between the victim and usually the at-fault party's insurance company.